Watching German TV Shows Online [The Ultimate Guide]

 Tatort is produced by ARD so you can watch it without a VPN.
 You can also enable Untertitel (subtitles) in German and audio description.
 Watching an audio described show is amazing because you can cram even more German into your brain.
 A narrator describes what is happening in the scene for visually impaired people, and it’s something I’ve found really helpful.

 Tagesschau is a daily news programme produced by ARD (no VPN) .
-You have a few choices, you can watch 100 Sekunden which is new stories condensed into 100 second long chunks.
+You have a few choices, you can watch 100 Sekunden which are news stories condensed into 100 second long chunks.
 You can also watch the longer Tagesschau news programs.

 MDR Märchen (Fairytales)